 Think of it as a paradox.

-When we come to church–that is, when we come to “worship,” however and wherever and whenever it takes place–to “get” and to receive for ourselves, we will always leave empty-handed and frustrated.
+When we come to “worship,” however and wherever and whenever it takes place, to “get” and to receive for ourselves, we will always leave empty-handed and frustrated.
 We will walk out the door critical of the preacher and the choir and the teachers, all of whom failed to meet our needs.

-The fault is not with the preacher and the others.
-God has not equipped them with the power and ability to change your life and meet your needs.
+The truth is God has not equipped pastors with the power and ability to change your life and meet your needs.
 You are asking from them what they were never intended to give, expecting what they cannot do.

 The essence of worshiping is giving.
 We give the glory and praise to the Lord, give Him ourselves, our time, our offerings, our prayers, our faithful obedience.
 We “present ourselves to Him as a living sacrifice” (Romans 12:1).